-Moving through the mid part of the half, the Pirates began to establish some offensive rhythm, and Linfield keeper Taylor Collinsworth (Soph., Bend, Ore.) had several touches on the ball.
+Moving through the mid part of the half, the Pirates began to establish some offensive rhythm, and Linfield keeper Taylor Collinsworth (Jr., Bend, Ore.) had several touches on the ball.

 Linfield coach Dominic Doty used substitutions wisely in the first, rotating in four fresh players in an attempt to bolster the offense.
 The moves nearly paid off with ten minutes remaining, as a pair of subs nearly combined for the first goal of the match.
-A corner kick from Zoe Langsdorf (Soph., Vancouver, Wash.) found the head of Christine Tamamoto (Jr., Honolulu, Hawaii), but her shot missed just high.
+A corner kick from Zoe Langsdorf found the head of Christine Tamamoto, but her shot missed just high.

 Linfield’s best chance of the first came with just under eight minutes remaining as Fellows gained control of the ball inside the box.
 The lethal striker turned and shot, and the Pirates breathed a collective sigh of relief as the ball glanced off of the crossbar.